 - What does the process to get started look like?

 - What are the Pros and Cons of each option?

 - How much will health insurance cost?

 - Where should an employer get started?

-This guide will provide information to help employers make the best decision possible regarding health insurance for their company.
+This Small Business Health Insurance Guide will provide information to help employers make the best decision possible regarding health insurance for their company.

 Historically speaking, small-group insurance has been the primary option for many small employers who are looking to offer health benefits for their employees.
 While these plans are the most widely known and understood, they are not the only option.
 There are multiple ways to provide benefits for your employees.
 Here are the four most common methods:

-When asked about health insurance, most people envision the model of small-group insurance (sometimes referred to as “fully funded”).
+When asked about health care for small business, most people envision the model of small-group insurance (sometimes referred to as “fully funded”).
 That’s because it’s the model of insurance with which most people have experience.
-While it is the standard-bearer of employer-sponsored benefits, small-group insurance remains difficult to understand both for employers and employees alike.
+While it is the standard-bearer of employer-sponsored benefits, group health insurance for small business remains difficult to understand both for employers and employees alike.

 In 2018, 29.8% of employers with fewer than 50 employees offered a small group insurance plan to at least some of their employees.

 Data from The Kaiser Family Foundation reveals that employers in Hawaii were the highest contributors (74.9%), while employers in Utah were the lowest contributors (17.5%).
 (NOTE: Hawaii's Prepaid Health Care Act (or PHCA) accounts for the high percentage of coverage.)